uqfoundation/mystic/README.md

 mystic
 ======
-a framework for highly-constrained non-convex optimization and uncertainty quantification
+highly-constrained non-convex optimization and uncertainty quantification

 About Mystic
 ------------